 Are you a global marketing professional interested in bringing your experience and talents to Australia for better career opportunities?
 An Australian marketing graduate applying for jobs in the industry?
 Or an organisation trying to recruit and retain high-quality global marketing talent?
 VETASSESS has skills assessment products that will help meet your needs.

-We conduct skills assessments for applicants to determine whether their skills meet the assessment criteria required by Australian workplaces for their nominated occupation.
+We conduct skills assessments for applicants to determine whether their skills meet the assessment criteria required by Australian workplaces.
 Applicants can apply for a skills assessment for their qualification only or a combination of employment and qualification depending upon their visa requirements.
 If successful, the applicant will be provided with a positive skills assessment outcome letter, which may be used to accompany their visa application.

 Marketing Specialist is one of our top occupations.
-With the ever-growing marketing industry and ongoing demand of highly skilled professional, our assessment team is working hard to make the criteria for the marketing occupation more accurate and up to Australian industry standards.
+With the marketing industry continuing to grow, and ongoing demand for highly skilled professionals, our assessment team is working hard to make the criteria for the marketing occupation more accurate and up to Australian industry standards.

-The partnership between VETASSESS and AMI is ensuring that the current assessment criteria for marketing related occupations in Australia instil confidence and meet expectations for employer groups and organisations Australia-wide.
+A partnership between VETASSESS and the Australian Marketing Institute is ensuring that the current assessment criteria for marketing-related occupations in Australia instil confidence and meet expectations for employer groups and organisations Australia-wide.